racerxr650r/avrOS/README.md

    You will find these instructions in ./avrOS/README.md

-2. If you prefer an automated installation, run the provided install script.
-You can ignore the following steps.
+2. For an automated installation, run the provided install script and ignore the following steps.
    Else if you prefer a manual installation, skip to the next step.

        > :memo: **Note:** This automated script will install additional tools such as minicom, gtkterm, geany, git-cola, meld, and others.
        I encourage you to review the script before running it.

     ```console
     cd avrOS